 Payment in full

-Most reputable builders will ask for a small deposit to book the date of building work in and cover any administrative work as well as paperwork.
-However, if you hear a builder asking for a payment in full or even an extremely large proportion of the cost before starting then this is an extreme red flag and should be fully avoided.
-A reputable builder will have a payment schedule in place and will work with you to make payment as manageable for everyone involved.
+Most reputable and Professional Builders will ask for a small deposit to book the date of building work and cover any administrative work as well as paperwork.
+However, if you hear a builder asking for payment in full or even an extremely large proportion of the cost before starting then this is an extreme red flag and should be fully avoided.
+A reputable builder will have a payment schedule in place and will work with you to make the payment manageable for everyone involved.

 The Legal Stuff

-A builder who does not use any type of build contract is to be avoided all together.
-There are far too many unforeseen circumstances than can occur and sometimes major problems too.
+A builder who does not use any type of build contract is to be avoided altogether.
+There are far too many unforeseen circumstances that can occur and sometimes major problems too.
 If there is not something in writing explaining how something will be resolved it can result in, he said she said.
-A contract will be specifying the client and builder obligations to cover these circumstances and will help you if you come into these issues.
+A contract will be specifying the client and builder’s obligations to cover these circumstances and will help you if you come into these issues.

 Get your protective wear on

-Now more than ever it is extremely important to watch and look how a builder operates, often their social media and reviews will be a good indication of this.
-If a builder is wearing full PPE, hard hats, hi-vis and is keeping safe, it is a great indication.
-If you’re ever unsure before building work starts, ask the correct questions and monitor their behaviour on site.
+Now more than ever it is extremely important to watch and look at how a builder operates, often their social media and reviews will be a good indication of this.
+If a builder is wearing full PPE, hard hats, hi-vis, and is keeping safe, it is a great indication.
+If you’re ever unsure before building work starts, ask the correct questions and monitor their behavior on site.

 Give them a call!

-If you think the builder you have found is the one, give them a ring.
+If you think the builders you have found are trusted and Professional Builders, give them a ring.
 Their office will be able to answer any further questions you have as well as offer any case studies or references you may require.

-Apollo Builders Group LTD are a trusted reliable team of expert builders ready to help you achieve your dream home.
+Apollo Builders Group LTD is a trusted reliable team of expert builders ready to help you achieve your dream home.